A Head That Works Against Prediction

 Why Copy Suppression Exists

 Language models have a systematic bias toward predicting tokens that appear in the context.
-This is often correct -- repetition is common in natural language ("The cat sat on the mat.
+This is often correct because repetition is common in natural language ("The cat sat on the mat.
 The cat...").
-But it can also be wrong.
-After seeing "Paris" mentioned several times in a passage, the model's residual stream accumulates evidence for "Paris" that may persist even when the next token should be something else.
+It can also be wrong.
+After seeing "Paris" several times in a passage, the model's residual stream may retain evidence for "Paris" even when the next token should be something else.

 Copy suppression counteracts this bias.
 By detecting when a strongly predicted token has already appeared and suppressing its logit, copy suppression heads calibrate the model's predictions.
 They reduce overconfidence in repeated tokens, making the probability distribution more accurate.